Back

 What is a fixed rate cash ISA?

-Put simply, a fixed rate cash ISA is a cash ISA which offers a fixed rate (which means that it won't change) of interest for a set period, provided you meet the terms and conditions of the account.
+Put simply, a fixed rate cash ISA is a cash ISA which offers a fixed rate (which means that it won't change during the fixed term) of interest for a set period, provided you meet the terms and conditions of the account.
 Fixed rate cash ISA terms typically last from one to five years.

 How do fixed rate cash ISAs work?

 Fixed rate cash ISAs have a guaranteed rate of interest that won't change during a fixed term.
-They usually have the same basic saving conditions that other cash ISAs do, too.
-When the fixed term ends and your account matures, you can withdraw your money with the interest you’ve earned.
+When the fixed term ends and your account matures, you can then withdraw your money with the interest you’ve earned or open another fixed rate cash ISA or savings account.

 Like a fixed rate ISA, fixed rate bonds pay a guaranteed rate of interest for the duration of the account.
-Where they differ is that fixed rate cash ISAs are tax-free, meaning that you won't be charged any tax on the interest earned on your savings (as long as you're within your ISA allowance).
+Where they differ is that fixed rate cash ISAs are tax-free, meaning that you won't be charged any tax on the interest earned on your savings.
 Fixed rate savings bonds aren't tax-free.

 This doesn't necessarily mean that you'll pay tax on the interest that you earn in a fixed rate bond, though.
-Your Personal Savings Allowance (PSA), which is based on the tax rate that you pay, means that you can earn as much as £1,000 of tax-free interest each year in any type of account, depending on your PSA bracket.
+Your Personal Savings Allowance (PSA), which is based on the income tax rate that you pay, means that you can earn as much as £1,000 of tax-free interest each year, depending on your PSA bracket.

 How much can I put into a fixed rate cash ISA?